Stylized black and white logo resembling a spiraling or curved set of bars or lines.

 How does this fit with ESG and governance?

-Supporting staff in crisis isn’t just a legal obligation, it strengthens culture, reduces turnover, and shows stakeholders you take duty of care seriously.
+Supporting staff in crisis isn’t just a legal obligation, it strengthens culture, reduces turnover and shows stakeholders you take duty of care seriously.
 It’s compliance and governance.
+It also demonstrates proactive risk mitigation and early intervention capability —-increasingly expected at board and regulator level.

 Who delivers the service?

-VUCA partners with expert national panel of expert providers, who specialise in managing high-risk incidents with discretion and speed.
+VUCA works with a curated network of specialist crisis response providers, experienced in managing high-risk incidents with discretion and speed.

 Can VUCA provide reports for our board?